-Everybody can read the messages from the support groups.
+Everybody can read the messages from the support group.
 To send messages you have to join the group.
 Your first post must be approved by the moderator.
 This prevents spammers from using the list.
-There are close to 4000 members on the general list and almost 900 on the digital group.
+There are close to 4000 members on the N1MM Logger Classic group, and we expect almost all of these users to migrate to the N1MM Logger Plus group during the first year or so after the release of Logger+.